 When one takes a photo with a bog standard digital camera in automatic mode, it will try to set the exposure such that on average, the scene as a whole is exposed properly.
 This mostly boils down to estimating the brightness (luminance) measured by every pixel on the image sensor, and adjusting the exposure such that the average value of all pixels falls in the middle of the brightness range that can be represented.
 Or in summary, the camera will simply try to make the photo look neither under- nor over-exposed.

 For normal scenes like the one in the above photo, this works well because the sensitivity range of the camera's CCD or CMOS sensor is able to capture the relevant dynamic range of such scenes.
 To avoid exceeding this range, there are the usual golden rules of photography like ensuring that bright light sources (e.g., the sun) are never directly in front of the photographer.
 In cases where there are too extreme intensity differences, it may be possible to reduce the dynamic range by employing additional lighting (most often, by using a flash) to brighten up the underexposed objects in the scene.
-Of course, this is a hack that alters the appearance of the scene.
+One might also use a graduated filter to darken the sky relative to the rest of the scene.
+Of course, these are hacks that alter the appearance of the scene.
 What if using a flash is impossible or we want to capture a scene with a very large dynamic range without altering it?

 The proper way to combine the information from both the under- and overexposed photos would be to decide for each pixel in which of the two photos it is represented the best, and then collect those pixels with proper intensity scaling into a single high-dynamic-range photo.
 This can be extended to any number of photos, the only requirement is that the exposure value (EV) for each photo must be known.
 If a pixel is properly exposed in multiple photos, an average can be taken to obtain an even better result.
 There has been a lot of research in ways to do this kind of combining and weighting and this has resulted in an open-source project that offers many of the resulting algorithms in a relatively easy-to-use interface.
 The project originally had the awkward name “Qtpfsgui” but was later renamed to Luminance HDR.